 Have you done this test lately?
 How low an elevation can you access the satellites?
 If you want to make contact with distant stations via satellite, the only way to do that would be to access satellites when they are very low in the horizon.

-My satellite antenna is a Moxon-Yagi dual band VHF-UHF antenna with a single feed line.
+My satellite antenna is a Moxon-Yagi-Uda dual band VHF-UHF antenna with a single feed point (connects directly to the radio, no duplexer needed), based on the original design of LY3LP.
 This allows using a full duplex radio to simultaneously transmit in one band and receive in the other.
 Properly tuned, this antenna has an SWR (Standing Wave Ratio) of 1.0:1 in VHF and 1.1:1 in UHF.

 This antenna has been fully tested to work with satellites such as AO-91, AO-92, SO-50, IO-86, and PO-101 (Diwata 2).
-To learn how to access satellite repeaters, head directly to Satellite Communications.
+To build your own satellite antenna, kindly refer to the antenna plans below.

 Following the successful signal reception and decoding of the International Space Station’s (ISS) Slow Scan Television (SSTV) images, I am now eager to build a dedicated hi-gain directional antenna for satellite hunting!
 The first step is getting the signal to and from the radio using proper connectors.